Hongjiang-Yu/DNN_Kalman_Filter/README.md

 Code for creating mixtures from noise and clean utterances.

 **get_feat/:**
-Code for acoustic features and lsfs calculation.
+Code for acoustic features and LSFs calculation.

 **Kalman/:**
 Files for Kalman filtering algorithm and objective evaluation.